jasraa/tp/docs/DeveloperGuide.md

 The Storage Class handles the loading and saving of the features in BudgetBuddy.
 Different features are saved in different files corresponding to their data type.

-### 3.6 Application Classes
+### 3.6 Commons
-The classes present in this group of `Application Classes` refers to certain elements which serves a purpose more towards the `user` instead of application itself.
+The classes present in this group of `Commons` refers to a collection of classes used by multiple other components .
 They represent data of the user's financial transactions, including expenses and savings, along with methods for organizing and managing this data.

 ##### 3.6.1 Transaction
 This is an abstract class, which is the superclass for both the Expense and Saving Classes.
 It contains common variables